irenatrend/Data_Visualization_And_D3js_Udacity/README.md

 ## Summary
 Burning Man is an annual gathering that takes place at Black Rock City (a temporary community erected in the Black Rock Desert in Nevada).
 At Burning Man the community explores various forms of artistic self-expression, created in celebration for the pleasure of all participants.
-The statistics below illustrate the growth in attendance of the Burning Man event as well as other facts and figures.
-Additionally the chart visualize the man height changes over the years and is displaying more info about ticket prices and ticket sales strategy.
+The visualization bellow emphasizes the growth in attendance of the event as well as other facts and figures.
+Additionaly the visualization highlight the main ticket sales strategies over the ticket prices growth and visualize the man height changes over the years.
 The event has experienced significant growth in popularity.

 In this project the main goal was to tell the story about the Burning Man event.
-I was really interested to learn more about the event, as well as to visualize my findings and share the chart with my friends.
-Since I didn't find any dataset that will contain all the information I was interested in, I've decided to build it by myself.
+I was really interested to learn more about the event, visualize my findings and share the chart with my friends.
+Since I didn't find any dataset that contained all the information I was interested in, I've decided to build it by myself.
 I did some research, defined the data set columns and categorized the information by myself.

 Researching and learning more and more about the event, and creating the dataset by myself was really interesting part of my project work.
 All the data was collected from couple of different sites.
 After classifying the data my idea was to visualize it on one page chart where I can